SuperOfficeDocs/superoffice-docs/docs/en/api/mdo-providers/reference/ticket.md

 uid: ticket
 title: ticket
 keywords: mdoprovider mdo provider ticket
 description: Provider for selecting a ticket.
-Supported additionalInfo:
-nameformat=includePersonAndCompany or nameformat=includeTicketId indicates how to format item name.
+Supported additionalInfo - nameformat=includePersonAndCompany or nameformat=includeTicketId indicates how to format item name.
 If not specified, includePersonAndCompany is used. so.generated: true so.topic: reference so.envir: onsite, online